 When in Japan, do what the Japanese do: drink sake!
-However, to order this drink, saying “sake,” won’t be enough.
-In Japanese, the word actually refers to any alcoholic drink, which can cause confusion.
+However, to order this drink, saying “sake,” may be confusing.
+In Japanese, the word actually refers to any alcoholic drink.
 Ask instead for nihon-shu, which literally means “the liquor of Japan.”

 How Sake is Made